kauste/vinted/README.md

 ## Commandline

-Command line for seeding data
+To seed the data required for this project, run the following command:
 ```bash
 php src/data/seeder.php
 ```

-To execute the script and obtain the results, run the following command:
+To execute the main script and generate the results, use the following command:
 ```bash
 php main.php
 ```

-For running unit tests php version should be at least 8.2.
-You have to uncomment 4 line in main.php and run following commands
+To run the unit tests, ensure that your PHP version is at least 8.2.
+Before running the tests, uncomment the fourth line in `main.php`

-Command line for testing
+Install the necessary dependencies and run the tests with the following commands:
 ```bash
 composer install
 php ./vendor/bin/phpunit